threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 VAULT = central component to store keys, and you can give tied access to other parties to read specific keys.
 So farmer could store private keys in vault, and give permission to the node to read the key through boot parameter?
 Authorisation in VAULT = through generation of API key that then is used by the node.
 - give key directly as a boot parameter.
 Because you can revoke access.
 Remark then: to check whether there is a limit to passing keys in boot process.

-Issue now: Now, when a node fails, when it reboots, it looses identity and creates a new identity.
+Issue: Now, when a node fails, when it reboots, it looses identity and creates a new identity.
 Farmer could run their own vault instance.